Employer of Record Colombia

 In Country Laws – It is hard to ignore the importance of regulations and compliance in a foreign country.
 If you are operating a business in Colombia, you need to be well aware of the payroll and taxation rules.
 With Colombia Employer of Record services, a company can hire a foreign individual or local employees and deal with the complexities of the country’s rules.
 Be it income tax, social security contribution, expense management, withholding charges, or business tax, an EOR or PEO company takes care of it all with total compliance.

 Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish one, an employer of record can help you significantly.
 The employer of record Company can hire staff on your behalf without setting up a subsidiary in Colombia.
-If your firm is already operating, using EOR for managing payroll tasks can be a great idea as they can present an effective solution to tax and accounting responsibilities in the country.
+If your firm is already operating, using EOR for managing payroll tasks can be a great idea as it can present an effective solution to tax and accounting responsibilities in the country.

 Why Infotree Global Solutions?